onepf/OPFMaps/README.md

   @Override
   public void onCreate() {
     super.onCreate();
     OPFLog.setEnabled(BuildConfig.DEBUG, true); //Optional.
-It enables debug logs of the OPFMaps library.
+It enables debug logs of the OPFMaps library in the debug build of your apk.

     final OPFMapConfiguration configuration = new OPFMapConfiguration.Builder()
                 .addProviders(new YaWebMapProvider(), new OsmdroidMapProvider(), new GoogleMapProvider(), new AmazonMapProvider()) //Add all providers.
 The priority of the providers corresponds to the order in which they were added.